 The E&S market began experiencing rate hardening in late 2018 / early 2019 and the hardening significantly accelerated in 2020 driven by the Global Pandemic.
 Admitted market casualty pricing has not been keeping up with loss cost inflation for years.
-Admitted market carriers have thus been tightening underwriting guidelines or non-renewing business, pushing it to the E&S market

-₫¶ Increasing jury verdicts and social inflation \Box We believe we have little exposure to social inflation in our Core E&S book given its small account nature, risk profile and limit deployment Reopening economy in the wake of a recession \Box New business formation and small business revamp are our key clients; significant growth in contract binding business Increased risk of cyber threats as the world becomes more digitized \Box We have negligible cyber exposure as an underwriter ÷ Emergence of novel health risks \Box The overwhelming majority of our Core E&S book has an organic pathogen exclusion Increasing catastrophe losses and risk of climate change \Box We write little cat exposed property, and for the risks we do insure we have robust reinsurance protection up to the 1:1,000 per year level (1)

-(1) We have structured our reinsurance agreements so that our modeled net pre-tax loss from a 1:1,000 year probable maximum loss ("PML") event would not exceed \$16.0 million on a group-wide basis.
-Please refer to our 10-K filing for a detailed description of our reinsurance program.
+Admitted market carriers have thus been tightening underwriting guidelines or non-renewing business, pushing it to the E&S market sta 1 Increasing jury verdicts and social inflation \Box We believe we have little exposure to social inflation in our Core E&S book given its small account nature, risk profile and limit deployment l· Reopening economy in the wake of a recession \Box New business formation and small business revamp are our key clients; significant growth in contract binding business Increased risk of cyber threats as the world becomes more digitized \Box We have negligible cyber exposure as an underwriter ٣ Emergence of novel health risks \Box The overwhelming majority of our Core E&S book has an organic pathogen exclusion Increasing catastrophe losses and risk of climate change ς We write little cat exposed property, and for the risks we do insure we have robust reinsurance protection up to the 1:1,000 per year level (1) d our reinsurance agreements so that our modeled net pre-tax loss from 10-K filing for a detailed description of our reinsurance program. m a 1:1,000 year probable maximum loss ('PML') event would not exceed \$16.0 million on a group-wide basis.